NoraCodes/sbrain/README.md

 #### Data Structures
   SBrain requires:

-* a read/write tape datastructure which is addressable up to, at minimum, 65,535 (0x0 - 0xFFFF) 32-bit cells.
+* a read/write tape datastructure ("data tape") which is addressable up to, at minimum, 65,535 (0x0 - 0xFFFF) 32-bit cells.
 Not all of these must be active in memory; however, SBrain programs may assume that they are all addressable.
 They must be initially set to zero unless set with an initialization instruction.
-* a read/write stack (FILO) datastructure which must support, at minimum, 256 values.
+* a read/write stack (FILO) datastructure ("data stack") which must support, at minimum, 256 values.
 Not all of these must be active in memory; however, SBrain programs may assume that they are addressable.
 They must be initially set to zero.
+* a read/write stack (FILO) datastructure ("jump stack") which must support, at minimum, 256 values large enough to store an address on the data tape.
 * a read-only tape datastructure which contains the executable code.
 This code is represented as a list of unsigned integers of, at minimum, six bits in width.
 * a read-only nonreversable tape containing the program's input (note: as this tape is nonreversable and nonwriteable, a function like C's getch() works fine.)
 * a write-only nonreversable tape containing the program's output (note: as this tape is nonreversable and nonreadable, a function like C's putch() works fine.)